 1. Start with a Simple Online Search

-• Look for "Accepting New Patients": A doctor listed in the directory may not be accepting new patients.
-Note how many PCPs near your home or office have this availability.
-If less than 20% are open, the network is likely too tight.
+- Look for 'Accepting New Patients': A doctor listed in the directory may not be taking new patients.
+Note how many PCPs near you have that availability.
+If it's less than 20%, the network is probably too tight.

 2. Request a Network Adequacy Report from Your Broker or TPA

-3. Use the "Secret Shopper" Method
+3. Use the 'Secret Shopper' Method

 4. Analyze Claims Data for Care Gaps